-From the foregoing, one can see the difficulty in not having a completing understanding of Appendix FM of the immigration rules and underestimating the UK spouse visa process based on a cursory examination of the Home Office website.
+From the foregoing, one can see the difficulty in not having a completing understanding of Appendix FM of the immigration rules and underestimating the UK marriage visa process based on a cursory examination of the Home Office website.

 Not Providing Specified Evidence